CodeYourFuture/syllabus-archive/js-core-2/week-08/lesson.md

+# JavaScript Core: in the Browser

 ![](https://img.shields.io/badge/status-draft-darkred.svg)
-# JS in the Browser

 ** What we will learn today?**

 - JS in the Browser
 - DOM
 - AJAX

 ---

 ## AJAX